vikpe/qw-streambot/README.md

 * **Twitch Bot**: Interaction with Twitch chat.

 ### Quake Manager - evaluation loop
+An evaluation is run to make sure that the client is connected to the "best" server available (auto mode enabled) unless commanded to join a specific server (auto mode disabled).

 * Run every 10 seconds
 * Join "best server" available.
 Servers are ranked using a